Dodge Challenger Insurance Rates

 Rates are averaged for all Dodge Challenger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Right Dodge Challenger Insurance
+How to Shop for Low Cost Dodge Challenger Insurance

-Finding better rates on car insurance takes avoiding accidents and claims, having a good credit history, paying for small claims out-of-pocket, and maximizing policy discounts.
-Invest the time to compare rates at least once a year by getting quotes from direct insurance companies, and also from insurance agencies where you live.
+Getting lower rates on auto insurance takes being a good driver, having above-average credit, not filing small claims, and possibly raising deductibles.
+Take the time to compare rates at every policy renewal by obtaining price quotes from direct insurance companies like Progressive, GEICO, and Esurance, and also from insurance agencies where you live.

 To wrap things up, we wanted to answer a few common questions.
 First, do Dodge Challengers have a lot of problems?
 Carcomplaints.com named the 2012 Dodge Challenger the worst model released to date for car problems, so we recommend staying away from that year.